dockerage/dockers/apache/README.md

 # README #

 This is Apache/2.4.7 (Ubuntu:14.04) image with SSL support.
-It can have following data volumes at runtime:
+It could mount following data volumes at runtime:

 - /var/www for your site content
 - /var/log/apache2, optionally, if you want to store logfiles visibly outside the container